yard

 Think in terms of depth, not minutes on the timer.
 After a normal watering, wait 30 minutes and dig a small test hole.
 Moisture should reach 6 to 8 inches down for deep‑rooted crops like tomato vines and tall corn stands.
 If it only soaks the top 2 inches, you watered too lightly.

 Weather shifts matter more than the calendar.
-Hot, windy weeks pull moisture fast, especially in open beds of pole beans or fruiting peppers.
+Hot, windy weeks pull moisture fast, especially in open beds of pole beans.
+Fruiting peppers in the same weather usually need the same close watch.
 Cool, cloudy spells let the soil stay damp longer, so you can skip days without stressing plants.

 A cheap rain gauge is your most reliable guide.
 If a storm drops 0.75 inches of rain, you probably only need to top off once that week.
 In dry stretches with no rain, expect to water two or three times to hit that 1 to 1.5 inch target.